FLaTNNBio/explainable_molecular_graph_learning/README.md

 ## The Platform
 The functionalities are:
 - Upload a SMILES dataset for processing.
+  All the dataset are retrivable in the folder *Platform/datasets/*
   <img src="platform_images/load_SMILES.png" alt="System Architecture" width="700"/>

 This section gives the possibility to download any SMILES dataset.